 Resilience Toolkit by ygap: In response to the measures that have been taken with regards to Covid-19, ygap has developed a business Resiliency Toolkit to support entrepreneurs and their ventures through this challenging time.

-Manual "Managing your organization successfully during Covid-19" by Global CAD: By providing this free manual, Global CAD aims to assist businesses not only to survive the Covid-19 crisis, but to learn from it and adapt in order to establish more sustainable and resilient practices.
-The manual includes tools, methodologies and expertise to support entrepreneurs, SMEs, as well as NGO and civil society leaders who are facing this unprecedented change to their core activities.
+Manual "Managing your organization successfully during Covid-19" by Global CAD: Global CAD aims to assist businesses to learn from the Covid-19 crisis, in order to establish more sustainable and resilient practices.
+The manual includes tools, methodologies and expertise to support entrepreneurs, SMEs, as well as NGO and civil society leaders.

 Guideline for IBs on how to engage with the BoP during Covid-19 by Business Call to Action (BCtA): This report shows potential effects of Covid-19 on the BoP and BoP-Engaged Businesses and measures how to cope, for instance, with employee or supplier and distributor needs.